Wil-Ro/menuPrototype/README.md

 [here](https://github.com/aardvarkxr/aardvark)

 ## How do I use this?
-Move the volumes around using the buttons on the display, press "log transforms" when your finished and pop the formatted log into the dictionary in aardvark\websrc\default_hands\src\default_hands_gesture_volumes.ts! easy!
+Move the volumes around using the buttons on the display, press "log transforms" when you're finished and pop the formatted log into the dictionary in aardvark\websrc\default_hands\src\default_hands_gesture_volumes.ts! easy!